ASIFINAMDAR999-WEB/studio/README.md

 1.  **Push to GitHub**: Push your code to a new GitHub repository.
 2.  **Import Project on Vercel**: Go to your [Vercel dashboard](https://vercel.com/new) and import the project from your GitHub repository.
 Vercel will automatically detect that you are using Next.js and configure the build settings.
-3.  **Add Environment Variables**: In your Vercel project settings, navigate to the "Environment Variables" section.
-Add your `GEMINI_API_KEY` with the value you obtained from Google AI Studio.
-4.  **Deploy**: Vercel will automatically trigger a deployment when you push new commits to your repository.
+3.  **Deploy**: Vercel will automatically trigger a deployment when you push new commits to your repository.